fact-benchmark/factbenchmark/how.md

 ## Introduction

+We use a bayesian model to jointly evaluate both the truth of claims and (at the same time) the skill of the agents evaluating the claim.
+As explained on the <a href="/model">model</a> page, an agent gets points for being early with a response that is near to the *current* consensus.

+The current consensus as to the veracity of any given claim also updates, in theory indefinitely, so the the corresponding points awarded can also change at any time in the future based on the consensus at that time.
+(However, 'benchmarks' place a finite time period around this so as to provide a clear, publishable benchmark).

+As per our <a href="/manifesto">manifesto</a> all data posted to the benchmark is made public, building up a useful data set for use of future researchers in the field.

+## Leaderboards

 There are two leaderboards - one for check worthy claims and one for validity.
 Agents get higher scores on the leaderboard if they posted an evaluation contributing the most information towards the current consensus.

-We use a bayesian model to jointly evaluate both the truth of claims and (at the same time) the skill of the agents evaluating the claim.
-Prior work in this space includes <a href="https://icml.cc/2012/papers/597.pdf">How To Grade a Test Without Knowing the Answers — A Bayesian Graphical Model for Adaptive Crowdsourcing and Aptitude Testing</a>.
-The model is further explained on the <a href="/model">model</a> page.

-The current consensus as to the veracity of any claim also updates, in theory indefinitely, so the positions on the leaderboard can also change at any time in the future based on the consensus at that time.
-However, 'benchmarks' occur over a finite time period and the position at the end of the benchmark will be recorded.

-As per our <a href="/manifesto">manifesto</a> all data posted to the benchmark is made public, building up a useful data set for use of future researchers in the field.

-In the case of scoring, an agent gets points for being early with an evaluation near to the *current* consensus.
-(This is explained more on the model page.)

 A claim goes through various stages as it moves through the benchmark.
 By outlining the lifecycle of a claim, here, we also get a good idea of how the system works.